Naom-Roads/Naom-Roads/README.md

 Passionate about design, automation, and human-centered technology.
 I build things that help people focus on what matters most.

+---

+### 🧠 What I’m Working On

 I’m a software engineer and co-founder at [TalkWiz.ai](https://talkwiz.ai), where I build AI-powered tools that automate appointment scheduling and client communication.

 My work focuses on creating seamless, human-like interactions through automation and intelligent systems.

----

-### 🧠 What I’m Working On
-- Building and scaling [TalkWiz.ai](https://github.com/naomsTalkwiz) — integrating AI with real-world communication flows
+- Building and scaling [TalkWiz.ai](https://github.com/naomsTalkwiz) — integrating AI with real-  world communication flows
 - Experimenting with conversational UX and automation pipelines
-- Exploring sustainable, efficient approaches to software design
+- Exploring sustainable, efficient approaches to software design as well as a strong focus on  effeciency and security.

 ---